MohanGsk/ApplicationInsights-Home/CrossSdkCollaboration/Self-Diagnostics.md

     - If the provided value path does not exist, the SDK needs to try to create it.
     - If the provided value is illegal for any reason, the SDK will fall back to the default value "%TEMP%".
 - [Optional] `MaxSize`
     - Value: Integer specifying max size in megabytes.
+A value of '0' will be interpreted as no limit.
-    - Default: None.
+    - Default: 0.
     - When a max size is exceeded, the SDK should close the file and start a new file.
     - Note that not all SDKs will be able to support this field due to library constraints.
 We recommend a size of 20MB which is the maximum attachment size for several email clients.